Todd Rokita: Voting rights

-In 2005, Rokita helped craft and implement Indiana's voter photo identification law.
-The law required voters who cast their ballots at Indiana polling locations to show government issued photo identification.
-As one of the first states to require photo identification for voting, the Indiana law was viewed to be one of the strictest voter identification laws at the time.

 Rokita was a named defendant when Indiana's voter identification case went before the U.S. Supreme Court on January 9, 2008; the combined cases of Crawford v.
 Marion County Election Board (07-21) and Indiana Democratic Party v.
 Rokita (07-25).
 In April 2008, the Supreme Court upheld Indiana's voter photo ID law.
-Rokita noted as a result of the Supreme Court decision that "The Indiana case is still very much the law of the land and I don't expect that to change."
 Following the ruling, the New York Times's Adam Cohen suggested the court's conservative majority has "become increasingly hostile to voters" by siding with Indiana's voter identification laws which tend to "disenfranchise large numbers of people without driver's licenses, especially poor and minority voters".
 Senator Al Franken criticized the ruling for "eroding individual rights."

 Redistricting

 In September 2009, Rokita outlined a plan called "Rethinking Redistricting" to reform how Indiana's legislative districts are drawn to reduce gerrymandering.
 He proposed making it a felony for lawmakers to use political data or incumbents' addresses when drawing electoral maps.
 Rokita said boundaries should follow existing county and township lines, and that each of the 50 Senate districts should be divided into two House districts, claiming that would lead to more competitive legislative elections.

 The reform plan sought to achieve these five objectives: